journal-club/wiki-data/news/spotlight/arena-where-sledgends-are-born.md

 **Shane Warne** was bowling to **Sourav Ganguly**, and Ganguly let a few go through to the keeper without offering a shot, Warne decided to remind him why they were all there; “Hey mate, the crowd didn’t pay their money to watch you let balls go.
 They came here to see this little bloke [pointing to Sachin Tendulkar at the non-striker’s end] play shots.”

 Now this is what sledging is.
 What happened during the recent incident is something very different.
 We are aware of bottles being thrown at players even internationally, but should it ever come to that?
 You can disqualify players, give them cards, but what will you do to the audience?
 The audience cannot behave in barbaric ways, negligent of its attitude and charm its way into entertainment at the cost of a team it is hosting.
 To be honest, the crowd better behave, not just because they are being told to do so, but in sheer respect for an individual who has come here in spirit of sportsmanship.
 At this point, it is better to forget about the incidents that have taken place; but we should take a lesson from this fiasco and mend our ways accordingly.

+*Article by Vinith Bhandari*

+*Originally published on BITS Chronicles on 18th February, 2018.*